Otakuprimchoco/Comp4511_group02/README.md

 - starting page is in App.js
 - Main User details are: email: User1@email.com | password: Password

-If you are finding errors it is most likely cause expo is saving the state so please just reset the current simulator (this is due to user authentication being in use)
+If you are finding errors it is most likely cause expo is saving the state so please just reset the current simulator (this is due to user authentication being in use).
+In-order to prevent this make sure you sign out each time before you restart the simulator.

 ## To Team:
 ---